Six Ways to Use Technology to Save on Fuel

 It is important to actively monitor APU use to gain maximum benefits:

-1. Ensure engines are not idling when they should be using the APU.
+Ensure engines are not idling when they should be using the auxiliary power unit (APU).

-2. Monitor the APU status before problems arise.
+Monitor the APU status to prevent problems from arising.

 6. Better Planning

 Time, distance, and fuel prices can all be optimized by good planning.
-Giving dispatchers and drivers the tools to select the optimum route is an important means of saving fuel.
+Providing dispatchers and drivers with the tools to select the most optimal route is a crucial means of saving fuel.

-1. Routing Software – Driving a route that considers duration, regulatory restrictions, rest stop locations, traffic patterns, etc., is going to optimize the time and distance required to minimize fuel usage.
+Routing Software – Driving a route that considers duration, regulatory restrictions, rest stop locations, traffic patterns, and other factors will optimize the time and distance required to minimize fuel usage.

-2. Fuel Stop Aware Routing Software – Stopping for fuel has its own cost in time and idling.
-A routing package that is aware of in-network fuel stops can plan routes and fuel stops for the best-priced fuel as well as time and distance.
+Fuel Stop Aware Routing Software – Stopping for fuel incurs its own costs in terms of time and idling.
+A routing package that is aware of in-network fuel stops can plan routes and fuel stops for the best-priced fuel, as well as time and distance.

-3. ELD and Fuel Stops – Allow your ELD and fleet management system to plan fuel stops with full knowledge of driver hours to save money and avoid inefficient and out-of-network fuel stops just because driver time is nearing its end.
+ELD and Fuel Stops – Allow your ELD and fleet management system to plan fuel stops with full knowledge of driver hours, saving money and avoiding inefficient and out-of-network fuel stops that occur simply because driver time is nearing its end.

 Summary

 There are lots of ways to waste fuel when transporting a load.
 Fortunately, there are lots of ways and tools to optimize fuel efficiency.
-Some of the solutions even provide additional cost-saving benefits like avoiding fines, extending tire life, and monitoring vehicle system health to avoid failures.
+Some of the solutions even provide additional cost-saving benefits, such as avoiding fines, extending tire life, and monitoring vehicle system health to prevent failures.
 Using solutions that improve efficiency and save the driver time could help with driver retention.

 Bottom line?
-Fuel costs are so high that implementing any number of these solutions can be easily justified on fuel savings alone.
+Fuel costs are so high that implementing any of these solutions can be easily justified on the basis of fuel savings alone.